ksvendetta/CopperMapConnect/replit.md

 - Automatic schema migrations with Drizzle Kit
 - UUID-based primary keys for all records

-### Checkbox-Based Splicing System
+### Checkbox-Based Splicing System with Feed Cable Mapping
-- Simple checkbox interface to mark circuits as "spliced"
+- Simple checkbox interface to mark Distribution circuits as "spliced" and map to Feed cables
-- Each circuit in CircuitManagement component has a "Spliced" checkbox
+- Only Distribution cables show splice checkboxes (Feed cables do not)
-- Clicking checkbox toggles the isSpliced boolean field (0/1)
+- Clicking checkbox opens dialog to select which Feed cable the Distribution circuit splices to
+- Dialog displays all Feed cables with fiber count for selection
+- feedCableId stored in circuits table to track Feed-to-Distribution mapping
-- Splice tab displays all circuits where isSpliced === 1
+- Splice tab displays three-column layout showing:
+  - Feed Cable name (left column)
+  - Circuit ID prefix and fiber count (center column)
+  - Distribution Cable name with ribbon/strand format (right column)
 - Real-time updates when toggling splice status
+- Unchecking removes feedCableId and circuit from Splice tab

 ### Cable Search
 - **Cable Search**: Real-time search by cable name or type